 An F2 is the product of an F1 and F1 parent.
 Because each parent could contribute either a POSITIVE or a NEGATIVE in this case, there is a 25% chance the puppies will have a POSITIVE/POSITIVE match up and be non-shedding, a 50% chance they’ll have a POSITIVE/NEGATIVE match up and will be low-shedding, and a 25% chance their parents NEGATIVE/NEGATIVE match up, in which case those F2 puppies will still dump hair like a regular Retriever (even more than both their parents do).

 An F2b litter is usually an F2 (one of the ‘grab bag’ puppies from above) bred back to a Poodle.
 As long as there’s a Poodle daddy in the mix, you’re guaranteed at least one POSITIVE gene, so it will at least be lower shedding, but depending on what genotype the momma has, she could be an F2 that carries anywhere from 0-2 NEGATIVE Retriever genes.
-It’s totally dependant on the parent!
+It’s totally dependent on the parent, but one thing to keep in mind is that all doodles, regardless of their generation, will require regular haircut trips to the groomer.
+Consistently brushing your Goldendoodle’s coat can also help eliminate loose hairs while preventing their curly coat from matting.

 For example, a non-shedding F1b genetically tested and known to be only a POSITIVE/POSITIVE carrier paired with a Poodle or another POSITIVE/POSITIVE F1b or F2b is really the only guarantee of a 100% non-shedding litter.
 But there has to be coat testing involved.